fatmayman/E-Commerce/README.md

 ## 📄 License

-This project is created for educational purposes as part of an ITI graduation project.
+This project is created for educational purposes as part of an ITI Final project.